 Algorithmic trading is found to be more systematic than trading done on the efficiency of the trader’s own thinking and intellect.

-Though this type of trading is largely automated, there are various approaches or strategies that can be chosen to get the best outcomes in terms of better returns and reduced costs.
+Though this type of trading is largely automated, there are various Algo Trading strategies or approaches that can be chosen to get the best outcomes in terms of better returns and reduced costs.
 These strategies are primarily considered opportunities.
 Here are the most popular algorithmic trading strategies being used:

 1. Arbitrage Opportunities